SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

 If you have previously created a tracking domain (whether verified or unverified), and wish to switch it from insecure (the default) to secure, use the [Update a Tracking Domain API](https://developers.sparkpost.com/api/tracking-domains/#tracking-domains-put-update-a-tracking-domain) `PUT` call, to update the tracking domain with the `"secure": true` string.

-1. Run the  using the following data:
+1. Run the PUT call with the following data:

     ```
     {